GoraiUday/OneChain/README.md

 # OneChain
-This is a Web 3.0 Blockchain App./br
+This is a Web 3.0 Blockchain App.
 Contributer -Uday Gorai